kaze-desu/LSTM-baseline-BADE03/README.md

 | Model | Loss | F1 Score |
 |-------|------|----------|
 | [LSTM](https://studentmust-my.sharepoint.com/:u:/g/personal/1220026920_student_must_edu_mo/EcdJZfFRcLtKmeNzTLwOjEwBh8uUJlxxqtGHTzlXxPMynw?e=EYJQQq)  | 0.07 | 0.98     |
+## How to duplicate baseline
+- Clone the project and download the model provided above, then follow the **Test** part.
 ## Train
 You can train the model by running the following command:
 ```bash